 Trau approaches her pieces diamond-first, something that sets her apart from other jewelry designers.
 And this outlook might have something to do with her family’s history in the diamond business.
 “I don’t know if it’s a real story or if it’s folklore, but the story of my family is that my great-great-grandfather developed the rose cut in the early 1900s,” she shares with a smile.

-Trau’s Jewish ancestors were in the diamond business in Belgium, which is how they survived the war and the Holocaust.
+Trau’s Jewish ancestors were in the diamond business in Belgium, which is how they survived the war.
 “My grandmother was a seamstress and she sewed diamonds in the lapels of her coats,” she explains.
 “They fled to a Swiss refugee camp when the war broke out and she traded diamonds in the camp to survive.”
 And survive they did.

 “Natural diamonds are why I am alive, it’s how my grandparents survived World War II, it is how we survived post-war, it is why I have been afforded the beautiful upbringing that I had and living in New York City and the education that I’ve had and everything else,” she says, unwavering in her appreciation for all that natural diamonds have afforded her.
 “And also, there is an energy to the idea that they were grown under the earth for what, a million years?”

 Beyond the intrinsic value, Trau cherishes the time and human ingenuity that goes into creating these stunning stones.
 “It’s like a three-layer cake of creativity,” she says.
 “The creativity of the human ingenuity of being able to mine them and then polishing them and making these beautiful diamond cuts with them.
 And then I get to take that and add another layer of artistry and make a piece of jewelry with it.”